BNZ Harbour Quays

-BNZ Harbour Quays was a large office building on the waterfront in Wellington, New Zealand.
+BNZ Harbour Quays was a large, award-winning office building on the waterfront in Wellington, New Zealand.
 It was built in 2009 and leased to the Bank of New Zealand, but suffered earthquake damage in the 2013 Seddon earthquake and the 2016 Kaikōura earthquake.
 The building was demolished in 2019.

 Harbour Quays project

-The BNZ Harbour Quays building on the waterfront in Wellington was built by the port company, CentrePort as part of its Harbour Quays project.
+The BNZ Harbour Quays building on the waterfront in Wellington was built by the port company, CentrePort, as part of its Harbour Quays project.
 The Harbour Quays project was launched in July 2005 with the aim of developing CentrePort's land along Waterloo Quay, between Bunny St and the Sky Stadium, into a business park with office buildings, retail and recreational spaces.
 CentrePort said there was space for up to 12 multi-storey buildings to house 4000 workers.
 The first new building in the project was Statistics House, completed in 2005 and demolished in 2018 following earthquake damage.

-On 31 October 2006, Bank of New Zealand (BNZ) chairman Kerry McDonald signed a property development agreement with CentrePort, who would construct a large office building at 60 Waterloo Quay, and lease it to the BNZ.
+On 31 October 2006, Bank of New Zealand (BNZ) chairman Kerry McDonald signed a property development agreement with CentrePort, who would construct a large office building at 60 Waterloo Quay and lease it to the BNZ.
 The bank needed Overseas Investment Office approval for the lease because BNZ was owned by the National Australia Bank, and the Overseas Investment Office had jurisdiction on leases to foreigners of foreshore land lasting longer than three years.
 McDonald said that the BNZ was attracted to the location, the large floor plate and the focus on environmental sustainability that the building would offer and said the premium working conditions would attract good staff.
 CentrePort chairman Nigel Gould stated that "the building will transform what is currently largely a utility area into an integral part of the city's business centre and will help link it with the sea" and that the building would be a symbol of modern cultured Wellington.
 A group of Wellington business and property owners known as Vibrant Wellington opposed the Harbour Quays project, fearing that it would take thousands of workers out of the city centre.
 The group threatened court action over the resource consent issued for the BNZ building, but ultimately backed down.
 Spokesman Ian Cassels acknowledged that Harbour Quays "could be positive and really contribute to Wellington's future if it manages to adopt some of those mixed-use alternatives".